Should I Try Doggy Daycare?

 dogs wearing collars or harnesses during play.
 This is a HUGE safety risk, and no good daycare would ever leave equipment on a dog during play.
 It is far too easy for a jaw to get twisted in a harness or collar and a fight to break out or an injury to occur.
 If they say they need to quickly grab the dogs, this is another big red flag and indicates they don’t know how to handle dogs.

-not having treats to reward dogs - saying this will cause fights is a red flag and shows they don’t know how to work with a group of dogs or are allowing dogs with aggression issues into the daycare
+not having treats to reward dogs - saying this will cause fights is a red flag and shows they don’t know how to work with a group of dogs (or they’re allowing dogs with aggression issues into the daycare)

 having inadequate staffing, meaning dogs are left unsupervised if an employee needs to use the restroom, answer the phone, or pick up or drop off a dog.
 If a fight were to break out in a group of 10+ dogs, one person is not going to fare well.
 Or if a medical emergency were to happen, there needs to be adequate staffing to provide first aid, transport dogs to the vet, care for the other dogs, etc.